ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 input.

 .. image:: ./Pictures/1000000100000315000001D1BF3B69F011009E2F.png
-   :width: 15.921cm
-   :height: 9.382cm

 -  **generator**

    *Format:* drop-down
    *Default:* circular_lattice
    *Description:* the selection of which type of Q Vectors is being defined.

 -  Q start (nm^-1) – the first of the two Q points (the same goes for the second one)

    -  **x-component**

       *Format:* int
       *Default:* 1
       *Description:* the x-component of this Q point.

 -

    -  **y-component**

       *Format:* int
       *Default:* 0
       *Description:* the y-component of this Q point.

 -

    -  **z-component**

       *Format:* int
       *Default:* 0
       *Description:* the z-component of this Q point.

 -  **Q step (nm^-1)**

    *Format:* float
    *Default:* 0.1
    *Description:* the increment by which Q is increased when tracing the line between the two points.

 -  **Generate** button generates the hkl vectors based on the specifications above.
 It must be clicked before the vectors can be saved.
 -  **Name**

    *Format:* str
    *Default:* None
    *Description:* this is the empty box at the bottom of the window.
 It allows you to name the generated vectors.
 This must be set before the vectors can be saved.

 -  **Save** button saves the generated vectors.
 It does not close the Q Vectors window.